-Simultaneously the JSAs will continue to review the status of Non-Returnable Client Assets and will Transfer or Distribute any Custody Asset that becomes returnable.
+Simultaneously, the JSAs will continue to review the status of Non-Returnable Client Assets.
+Where these become returnable, we will take all possible and necessary steps to ensure these Custody Assets are transferred to a new custodian.

-Once all current Client instructions for Transfers and Distributions have been completed the Company will hold a rump of Custody Assets consisting of (but not limited to):
+However, the JSAs anticipate that even once all Client instructions for Transfers and Distributions have been completed, the Company will hold a rump of Custody Assets consisting of (but not limited to):

-- IF ISAs (where the Client has been unable or unwilling to transfer to a new broker) - CTFs (where the Client has been unable or unwilling to transfer to a new broker) - Assets held by Americans that could not Transfer to James Brearley (where the Client has been unable or unwilling to transfer to a new broker) - Difficult but possible to Transfer or Distribute Custody Assets that may include: - Argento assets as described at Section 4.1.4. - Securities that are presently suspended or in an Insolvency process but that may still have a value to Clients - Assets held by Clients that have not yet settled their Share of Costs
+- IF ISAs (where the Client has been unable or unwilling to transfer to a new broker) - CTFs (where the Client has been unable or unwilling to transfer to a new broker) - Difficult but possible to Transfer or Distribute Custody Assets that may include: - o Argento assets as described at Section 4.1.4. - o Securities that are presently suspended or in an Insolvency process but that may still have a value to Clients - Assets held by Clients that have not yet settled their Share of Costs